anthonylangsworth/EDMFAT/README.md

 1. Start EDMC.
 This is important.
 If you start EDMC while Elite: Dangerous is running, the plug-in may miss important events.
 2. (Optional) Go to "File" -> "Preferences", navigate to the "Minor Faction Activity Tracker" tab and change the "Minor Faction" to the one you want to support or undermine.
 This name must EXACTLY match the in-game name.
 I recommend copying it from Inara or similar to be certain.
 This is saved and so only needs to be done once.
-3. Play Elite: Dangerous, supporting or undermining your minor faction.
+3. Play **Elite: Dangerous**, supporting or undermining your minor faction.
 4. Minor faction-relevant activity will be captured and appear in the EDMC window.
 The plug-in tracks missions, selling bounty vouchers, selling combat bonds, trade (positive, negative and black market) and selling cartography data.
 The plug-in cannot track conflict zones due to limitations with **Elite: Dangerous**.
 5. (Optional) Change the minor faction to report activity for or against a different minor faction as per step 2.
 This can be done at any time.
 Previous activity is retained.
 6. When done, press the "Copy" button to copy your activity to the Windows clipboard.